Most days we cruise through life not sparing a thought to where the many inventions in our life come from.

 Although the discovery of insulin was not directly an accident, the discovery that allowed researchers to, later on, find insulin was an accident.

 In 1889, two doctors at the University of Strasbourg were trying to understand how digestion was affected by the pancreas.

-This lead them to the realisation that by removing the pancreas they had given the dog diabetes.
+This led them to the realization that by removing the pancreas they had given the dog diabetes.

 The two doctors never realized that what the pancreas produced regulated blood sugar.

 It wasn’t until a series of experiments at the University of Toronto between 1920 and 1922 that researchers were able to isolate a pancreatic secretion that they called insulin.